- National Defence Academy Quick Information Table

 History of the National Defence Academy

-After clearing the written exam, candidates are called for the SSB interview, which is a five-day assessment.
-It tests the overall personality of the candidate, including intelligence, communication skills, leadership qualities, and psychological stability.
-The interview consists of group discussions, personal interviews, physical tests, and psychological evaluations.
+Candidates who clear the written exam are invited for a 5-day SSB interview, which is considered one of the toughest personality assessments.
+It analyzes leadership qualities, intelligence, communication skills, confidence, teamwork, officer-like qualities, and psychological stability.
+The process includes group tasks, personal interviews, outdoor tests, and psychological evaluations.

 The training at the NDA is structured to develop the cadets holistically, focusing on physical, mental, and intellectual aspects.
 The training is divided into three years, and each year is further divided into two terms.